Skip to contents

 Local or sample data

-When opening the online hosted app, this is mainly for testing purposes.
-When running the app locally from R on your own computer, you will find all data.frames in the current environment here.
-This extends the possible uses of this app to allow for quick and easy data insights and code generation for basic plotting to fine tune.
+When opening the online hosted app, you can load some sample data to try out the app.
+When running the app locally from R on your own computer, you will find all data frames loaded in your environment here.
+This extends the possible uses of this app to allow for quick and easy data insights and code generation.

-This is the panel to get a good overview of your data, check data is classed and formatted correctly, perform simple modifications and filter data.
+This is the panel to prepare data for evaluation and analyses and get a good overview of your data, check data is classed and formatted correctly, perform simple modifications and filter data.

 Summary